ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 ### OK, so what now?

+> If you're an user of setuptools and came to this post after seeing this deprecation
+> warning,
+> [you should read the deprecation issue for solutions, **not here**][editable-deprecation].
+> The text below is geared towards technical users interested in learning more about how
+> Python packaging works.

 This release,
-[pip has deprecated support for the `setup.py develop` fallback][editable-deprecation] which is used when a project lacks support for modern editable installs. **It will be removed in pip 25.1 (Q2 2025)** after which projects MUST support PEP 660 to perform an editable install.
+[pip has deprecated support for the `setup.py develop` fallback][editable-deprecation] which is used when a project lacks support for modern editable installs. **It will be removed in pip 25.0 (Q1 2025)** after which projects MUST support PEP 660 to perform an editable install.
 Affected projects will see this deprecation warning:

 ```console {.command hl_lines=[5]}